detekt/detekt/docs/pages/gettingstarted/type-resolution.md

 - `detekt<Variant>` - Runs detekt with type resolution on the specific build variant
 - `detektBaseline<Variant>` - Creates a detekt baselines starting from a run of Detekt with type resolution enabled on the specific build variant.

 Alternatively, you can create a **custom detekt task**, making sure to specify the `classpath` and `jvmTarget` properties correctly.
 Doing this on Android is more complicated due to build types/flavors (see [#2259](https://github.com/detekt/detekt/issues/2259) for further context).
-Therefore, we recommend using the `detekt<Variant>` tasks offered by the gradle plugins.
+Therefore, we recommend using the `detekt<Variant>` tasks offered by the Gradle plugins.

 ## Enabling on Detekt CLI